CodeMonkeyIsland/minimized-windows-buttons/README.md

         <ul>
             <li>Autohide does not trigger correctly because leave events are not detected.</li>
             <li>Scrolling with touch on the button container does not work.</li>
-            <li>apart from that actually working pretty well. depending on your settings and setup, it might work.</li>
+            <li>apart from that actually working pretty well. depending on your settings and setup, it might work for you.</li>
         </ul>
     </li>
 </ul>